 7. Poodle (Toy, Miniature, and Standard)

-Poodles, coming in three different sizes (Toy, Miniature, and Standard), are one of the most popular dogs in the world.
-However, do poodles shed?
-Are poodles hypoallergenic?
+Poodles, coming in three different sizes (Toy, Miniature schnauzer, and Standard Poodle), are one of the most popular dogs in the world.
+However, Do poodles shed?
+Are poodles hypoallergenic breed?
 Do poodles have hair or fur?
-Surprisingly, these intelligent and responsive dogs are also considered hypoallergenic.
+Surprisingly, these intelligent and responsive dogs are also considered hypoallergenic dogs dialog window.
 They’re considered one of the smartest dog breeds and are highly trainable!
-Great as a family pet or an apartment dwelling companion, poodles are a popular choice for a hypoallergenic breed.
+Make Great as a family pet or an apartment dwelling companion, dialog window, poodles are a popular choice for a hypoallergenic dog breed.

 Fun Facts About Poodles

-- Aside from not shedding very much, poodles are also known for being virtually odourless.
+- Aside from nonshedding dogs very much, poodles are also known for being virtually odorless.
 No dog smell here!

 - As one of the oldest breeds of dogs, poodles were originally bred in Germany as water retrievers to fetch prey for hunters.
 However, there are many beliefs surrounding their true origin.